Brandon Sanderson

 Brandon Winn Sanderson (born December 19, 1975) is an American author of high fantasy, science fiction, and young adult books.
-He is best known for the Cosmere fictional universe, in which most of his fantasy novels, most notably the Mistborn series and The Stormlight Archive, are set.
+His best known novels include the Mistborn series and The Stormlight Archive, which are set in the "Cosmere", a fictional universe.
 Outside of the Cosmere, he has written several young adult and juvenile series including The Reckoners, the Skyward series, (Note: The Skyward series is published as adult outside of the US.) and the Alcatraz series.
 He is also known for finishing author Robert Jordan's high fantasy series The Wheel of Time.
-Sanderson has created two graphic novels, including White Sand and Dark One.
+Sanderson has created two graphic novels, White Sand and Dark One.

-Sanderson created Sanderson's Laws of Magic and popularized the idea of "hard magic" and "soft magic" systems.
-In 2008, Sanderson started a podcast with the horror writer Dan Wells and the cartoonist Howard Tayler called Writing Excuses, involving topics about creating genre writing and webcomics.
-In 2016, the American media company DMG Entertainment licensed the film rights to Sanderson's entire Cosmere universe, but the rights have since reverted back to Sanderson.
-Sanderson's March 2022 Kickstarter campaign became the most successful in history, finishing with 185,341 backers pledging US$41,754,153.
-In mid-2022, Sanderson and Dan Wells started another podcast, Intentionally Blank, which is focused on writing and pop culture.
+He is credited with coining Sanderson's Laws of Magic, which popularized the idea of "hard" and "soft" magic systems.

+In 2008, Sanderson started a creative writing podcast with the horror writer Dan Wells and the cartoonist Howard Tayler called Writing Excuses.
+In mid-2022, Sanderson and Wells started another podcast, Intentionally Blank, which is focused on writing and pop culture.

+Sanderson's writing has received numerous nominations and awards.
+He has been noted for his prolific level of writing output, having written 71 books as of 2023, several of which have topped The New York Times best seller list.
+Sanderson's March 2022 Kickstarter campaign to self-publish four novels became one of the most successful in history, finishing with 185,341 backers pledging US$41,754,153.
+In January 2026, Apple TV purchased the film and television rights to Sanderson's Cosmere universe, in a deal which gives Sanderson extensive creative control over the content.

 Personal life

 Early life

 Sanderson was born on December 19, 1975, in Lincoln, Nebraska, the eldest of four children born to Barbara and Winn Sanderson.
-He was a "reluctant reader" as a child but became a passionate reader of fantasy in his teens after a teacher gave him a copy of Dragonsbane by Barbara Hambly.
+Sanderson was raised as a member of the the Church of Jesus Christ of Latter-day Saints (LDS church).
+As a child he was a "reluctant reader" but became a passionate reader of fantasy in his teens after a teacher gave him a copy of Dragonsbane by Barbara Hambly.
 He made several early attempts at writing his own stories.
-After graduating from high school in 1994, he went to Brigham Young University (BYU) as a biochemistry major.
-He took a two-year leave of absence from 1995 to 1997 to serve as a volunteer missionary for the Church of Jesus Christ of Latter-day Saints and was assigned to serve in South Korea.